salacjamesrhode23/data-analyst-portfolio/automated-school-forms/README.md

 - **Logical Calculations** – used to return results based on logical tests, typically for remarks such as *Pass* or *Fail*.

-### 📈 Key Results<br>
+### 📈 Key Results

-✅Streamlined the preparation of school forms, cutting processing time from 1 week to less than one day.
-✅Eliminated 100% of data-entry errors, removing the need for manual cross-checks.
+✅Streamlined the preparation of school forms, cutting processing time from 1 week to less than one day.<br> ✅Eliminated 100% of data-entry errors, removing the need for manual cross-checks.<br>
-✅Delivered a practical, easy-to-use solution adopted by senior high school advisers for 2 consecutive school years
+✅Delivered a practical, easy-to-use solution adopted by senior high school advisers for two consecutive school years.

 ### 📊 Final Deliverables